synopse/mORMot2/ex/README.md

 Contains a [TechEmpower Framework Benchmarks](https://www.techempower.com/benchmarks) compliant implementation using *mORMot*.

-It is a good example of what could be done to achieve the best performance with **mORMot**, and to compare with alternatives in some realistic scenarios.
+It is a good example of what could be done to achieve the best performance with **mORMot**, and to compare with alternatives in some near-realistic scenarios.
 And we can be proud of our little rodent for sure - especially in respect to performance and pascal code expressiveness.

 ## Integrated and Advanced Samples

 ### mvc-blog

-[MVC sample web application](./mvc-blog], publishing a simple BLOG.
+[MVC sample web application](./mvc-blog), publishing a simple BLOG.

 It is a fully featured sample, with a MVC Web MicroService, hosting its own SQLite3 database, with Full Text search, and some mustache HTML templates.